compactcode/alternate.vim/readme.md

 ### Usage

-Toggle between editing a test and implmentation file in the current window:
+Toggle between test and implmentation files:

 ```
 :Alternate
 ```

-Find the path to the test for the current file:
+Find the test for the current file:

 ```
 :echo alternate#FindTest()
 ```

-Note: This will return the current file if the current file is a test.
+Note: This will return the current file for test files.

 ### Serious Usage